zac-perry/ZCached/README.md

 # ZCached
-ZCached is a high-performance, distributed memory object caching system (its just a memcached clone)
+ZCached is a high-performance, distributed memory object caching system

 ### Goal
 Goal for this project is to build my own memcached inspired server.
 Intended to be used for  speeding up web applications by reducing the DB load.